Moneydollar/ClipTone/assets/README.md

 ## Troubleshooting

 - Sometimes, the file will download only as a video, this is because the video is not avaliable in a compatiable format for the application to download.
 This is a rare occurance, but if it happens, you can try to download the video again from a diffrent link.

+## DISCLAIMER

+This application is for educational purposes only.
+I (the author) do not condone the use of this application for any illegal activities.
+I am not responsible for any misuse of this application.
+Please support creators by purchasing their products.
+This application is not affiliated with YouTube or any other video hosting website.
+This software is intended to be used in compliance with the Terms of Use of the video hosting websites.
+I am not responsible for the content you download with this application.